 - a.
-Residential Level 3.1- Clinically Managed Low Intensity Provides 24-hour structure with available trained personnel and at least 5 hours of clinical service per week of low-intensity treatment of substance use related disorders and preparation for outpatient treatment.
+Residential Level 3.1- Clinically Managed Low Intensity - Provides 24-hour structure with available trained personnel and at least 5 hours of clinical service per week of low-intensity treatment of substance use related disorders and preparation for outpatient treatment.
 Treatment is characterized by services such as individual, group, and family counseling and psychoeducation.
 These services facilitate the application of recovery skills, relapse prevention, and emotional coping strategies. - b.
-Residential Level 3.5-Clinically Managed High-Intensity Provides 24-hour care with trained counselors to stabilize multidimensional imminent danger and preparation for outpatient treatment.
-Services include at least 20 hours of clinical service per week designed to assist clients whose addiction is so out of control that they need a 24hour high intensity, supportive treatment environment.

-2) Contractor Responsibilities

-- a.
-Intake process to determine that a beneficiary meets the medical necessity criteria and admitting the beneficiary into a Substance Use Disorder (SUD) treatment program.
+Residential Level 3.5- Clinically Managed High-Intensity Provides 24-hour care with trained counselors to stabilize multidimensional imminent danger and preparation for outpatient treatment.
+Services include at least 20 hours of clinical service per week designed to assist clients whose addiction is so out of control that they need a 24hour high intensity, supportive treatment environment. - 2) Contractor Responsibilities - a.
+Intake process to determine that a member meets the medical necessity criteria and admitting the beneficiary into a Substance Use Disorder (SUD) treatment program.
 Intake includes the evaluation or analysis of SUDs; the diagnosis of SUDs; and the assessment of treatment needs to provide medically necessary services.
-Contractor will screen for cooccurring disorders.
+Contractor will screen for co-occurring disorders.
 Intake may include a physical examination and laboratory testing necessary for SUD treatment. - b.
 Safeguarding Medications: Facilities will store all resident medication and facility staff members may assist with resident's self-administration of medication. - c.
 Patient Education: Provide research-based education on addiction, treatment, recovery, and associated health risks. - d.
 Individual and Group Counseling: Contacts between a member and a therapist or counselor. - e.
 Family Therapy: The effects of addiction are far-reaching and patient's family members and loved ones are also affected by the disorder.
 By including family members in the treatment process, education about factors that are important to the patient's recovery, as well as their own recovery, can be conveyed.
 Family members can provide social support to the patient, help motivate their loved one to remain in treatment, and receive help and support for their own family recovery as well. - f.
 Collateral Services: Sessions with therapists or counselors and significant persons in the life of the member, focused on the treatment needs of the beneficiary in terms of supporting the achievement of the beneficiary's treatment goals.
 Significant persons are individuals that have a personal, not official or professional, relationship with the beneficiary. - g.
 Crisis Intervention Services: Contact between a therapist or counselor and a member in crisis.
 Services shall focus on alleviating crisis problems.
 "Crisis" means an actual relapse or an unforeseen event or circumstance which presents to the member an imminent threat of relapse.
-Crisis intervention services shall be limited to the stabilization of the beneficiary's emergency.
+Crisis intervention services shall be limited to the stabilization of the beneficiary's emergency. - h.
+Treatment Planning - i.
+The provider shall prepare an individualized written treatment plan, based upon information obtained in the intake and assessment process.
+The treatment plan will be completed within ten (10) days of admittance to the program, reviewed every 30 days, and then updated every 90 days unless there is a change in treatment modality or significant event that would then require a new treatment plan.
+The Treatment Plan will be written to address these seven (7) domains: